Explore the benefits of introducing commercial CCTV camera systems into your business.

 Wireless Security Cameras

-Many use motion sensing technology to automatically capture images upon detecting movement.
+Many wireless security camera systems for a business or residential property use motion sensing technology to automatically capture images upon detecting movement.
 When this happens, users receive an instant mobile app notification or email to alert them of a potential threat.

 Most wireless camera systems connect to the mains power through a cable; “wireless” only refers to their ability to transmit data via the internet.
 Some options are battery-powered for a truly wireless experience.
 However, limited battery life means these cannot record continuously, so you must rely on motion sensors instead.